bflorentino/Contact-Book-App/README.md

 To try this project you need to have installed MySQL and execute the "Address Book Database.sql" in the MySQL server.

+## What libraries are used in the project?

+*Pymsql: it is a library to connect to MySQL with python.
+*Tkinter: as GUI
+*Re: it is used to validate the emails and phone numbers added.

 The project is a CRUD that allows to add contacts, to select them, to update their info and delete them.
 The GUI shows a list with all the contacts you haved added ordered by their first letter name:

 ![image](https://user-images.githubusercontent.com/77745940/129458815-83d87172-e6cf-4a3a-99a2-21a94f3ab2ae.png)